amschel99/amschel99/README.md

-# 💫 About Me:
+#
-Crafting elegant solutions,
-In code my passion evolves.
-A student of computer science,
-Challenges are my expertise.
+A combination of grit, grind, and a relentless pursuit of excellence== Great software

 ## 🌐 Socials: